 Make the Earl Grey Cake

 1. Prepare your pan—grease the base and sides of a 2lb loaf pan.
-Line with parchment paper leaving a inch or so of the paper to over hang the sides to form a sling later on.
+Line with parchment paper leaving an inch or so of the paper to overhang the sides to form a sling later on.
 It makes it way easier to lift the cake out once baked.
 (Image 1)